SYSC3110/project-teamtoyin/ReadMe.txt

 =====================================================================================
 Changes to Milestone 3:
 New additions and Design Decisions:
--We updated the simulation where by now instead of you just running the simulation and it does all the stepping at once, now you can step from one node to the next based on the path configured by the algorithm in use.
+- We updated the simulation where by now instead of you just running the simulation and it does all the stepping at once, now you can step from one node to the next based on the path configured by the algorithm in use.
--When the message is traversing the topology it is represented by a red ball beside the current node.
+- When the message is traversing the topology it is represented by a red ball beside the current node.
 When the message gets to its destination node, it is represented by a green ball also beside the current node.

 New features:
 - Import: Now you can import an xml file into the simulation.